MY LEGISLATIVE PRIORITIES

 We do not need more empty community conversations that do not result in concrete action.

 Those of us who occupy spaces of privilege need to do a deep examination of our participation in these systems and structures of racism, and how our own individual beliefs, conscious and unconscious, contribute to upholding those systems.
 Then we need to begin the personal and communal work of dismantling those systems.
 In practical terms, racial and social justice work includes ensuring a world-class education for every child; universal, affordable access to healthcare; living wage jobs and affordable housing.

 Gun Violence Prevention

 Gun injuries and deaths are a public health crisis in our country.
 Yet we have had no success in Minnesota passing gun violence prevention measures that have broad public support and that have been shown to reduce gun deaths.
 I strongly support passage of expanded background checks on gun sales in Minnesota and Red Flag legislation.
-I will co-author and pass these bills my first year in office
+I will co-author and pass these bills my first year in office.

 I will work to fund a comprehensive transportation package, including a long-term plan for repairing and maintaining our transportation infrastructure, which will lift more Minnesotans out of poverty, expand transit service in rural communities, and help narrow racial disparities.
+I will support:

-- Efficient, affordable, and accessible transportation
+- Efficient, affordable, and accessible transportation.

-- Rapid transit lines across the Minneapolis-St. Paul metro area, that will help put 500,000 more Minnesotans within a 30-minute commute of jobs
+- Rapid transit lines across the Minneapolis-St. Paul metro area, that will help put 500,000 more Minnesotans within a 30-minute commute of jobs.

 - Work to adopt a dedicated funding mechanism to provide secure, reliable funding for transportation.